 Life is made sweeter with this BEST peach crisp recipe!
 You can make it in the slow cooker or in the oven – your choice – and you’ll get perfect results either way!

-Every year in mid to late summer I pick up a bulk load of Washington peaches – 75 pounds!
+Every year in mid to late summer I pick up a bulk load of peaches – this time it was 75 pounds!
 I use them to make jams, chutneys, peach sauces, fruit leather and freeze a bunch of peach slices for smoothies.
 And of course I can’t resist making at least two or three batches of this peach crisp!

 Crisp vs. Crumble vs. Cobbler – What’s the Difference?

 The terms are often confused and while there are similarities they are different.

 A crisp is a baked fruit dessert with crumbly streusel-like topping that is made with oats, flour, butter and sugar and can sometimes include nuts.
 A crumble is similar except that the crumbly topping has no oats, rarely includes nuts, and is generally made only with flour, butter and sugar.
 A cobbler is also a baked fruit dessert but is a deep-dish version (as opposed to the shallower crisp and crumble) and instead of a crumbly, streusel-like topping it is a drop-biscuit or pie dough topping.